 Cantaloupe seeds should be planted after all danger of frost has passed and when the soil temperatures have warmed to around 70 degrees.
 They require well-drained, well-tilled, fertile soil and should be planted in an area that gets at least 8 hours of sunlight per day.

-Start by tilling the soil to a depth of at least 6 inches.
-Then use a garden rake or a hoe to create mounds about 4 inches high and 4 feet across.
+Start by tilling the soil to a depth of at least 6-8 inches.
+Then use a garden rake or a hoe to create mounds about 6 inches high and 4 feet across.
 The mounds should be spaced at least 6 feet away from any other mound or plant in your garden.
 Cantaloupe plants spread out and get large, so they need plenty of room.
 Poke 6-8 holes in the mounds with your finger, spacing them evenly.
 The holes should be about 1/2 inch deep.
 Drop a seed into each hole and cover it with loose soil.
 After planting cantaloupe seeds, water them in well.
-The seedlings will appear in about 10 days.
+The seedlings will appear in about 10 days, depending upon the weather and soil temperatures.

 When the seedlings reach about 3 inches tall, remove all but the 3-4 healthiest seedlings per mound.
 This will give the plants plenty of room so they won't have to compete for water and nutrients.